 1. The "Anti-Studio" Aesthetic (UGC & Screen Life)

 The most successful creatives right now look like something a friend sent you.
-We’re talking about UGC (User-Generated Content) and "Screen Life" formats that don’t trigger the usual ad-defense mechanisms, because they mirror the content people actually come to see.
+We’re talking about UGC (User-Generated Content) and "Screen Life" formats that don’t trigger the usual ad-defense mechanisms.
+They are successful because they mirror the content people actually want to see.

 Format Why it works